-Apple announced three new iPhones during its September event, including a new iPhone X, a larger iPhone X and a cheaper model that offers the iPhone X design.
+Apple announced three new iPhones last month, including a new iPhone X, a larger iPhone X and a cheaper model that also offers the full-screen design but with in various colours and at a lower price.

 The new iPhones go by the names iPhone XS, iPhone XS Max and iPhone XR, respectively.
-Here is how they differ to help you work out which of the new iPhone X models is the right one for you.
+And now that the iPhone XR is available to buy, here's how they differ to help you work out which of the new iPhone models is the right one for you.

 Apple iPhone XS vs XS Max vs iPhone XR design